 - 6. The permit holder must comply with all Workers' Compensation Board requirements and other regulatory requirements.
-The permit holder is responsible for ensuring authorized persons listed on the permit are properly certified for specific sampling methods or activities (e.g. electroshocking). - 7.
+The permit holder is responsible for ensuring authorized persons listed on the permit are properly certified for specific sampling methods or activities (e.g., electroshocking). - 7.
 Any workers not listed on the permit must be supervised by the permit holder or one of the authorized persons named on the permit. - 8.
-All sampling equipment that has been previously used outside of B.C. must be cleaned of mud and dirt and disinfected with 100mg/L chlorine bleach before using in any water course to prevent the spread of fish pathogens (e.g. whirling disease) and/or invasive plant species.
+All sampling equipment that has been previously used outside of B.C. must be cleaned of mud and dirt and disinfected with 100mg/L chlorine bleach before using in any water course to prevent the spread of fish pathogens (e.g., whirling disease) and/or invasive plant species.
 Any washed off dirt or mud must be disposed of in a manner such that it cannot enter a watercourse untreated. - 9.
-Electrofishing must not be conducted in the vicinity of spawning gravel, redds, or spawning fish, or around gravels which are capable of supporting eggs or developing embryos of any species of salmonid at a time of year when such eggs or embryos may be present.
+No electrofishing is to take place in waters having a temperature less than five degrees C. - 10.
+No sampling of fish in waters having a temperature greater than twenty degrees C. - 11.
+Electrofishing must not be conducted in the vicinity of spawning gravel, redds, or spawning fish, or around gravels which are capable of supporting eggs or developing embryos of any species of salmonid at a time of year when such eggs or embryos may be present. - 12.
+When work requires de-watering or isolation of the worksite in the stream, a permit for the salvage of fish and wildlife (Scientific Fish Collection permit) must be obtained prior to commencing work.
+All required salvage permits must be obtained from FrontCounter BC: https://portal.nrs.gov.bc.ca/web/client/home.